-Reminder: The Utah Wildlife Board approved spring restricted pursuit seasons for nonresidents on the Book Cliffs, La Sal and San Juan units.
+Reminder: There are spring restricted pursuit seasons for nonresidents on the Book Cliffs, La Sal and San Juan units.
 The spring pursuit seasons on those units are not restricted for resident pursuers.

 In addition, if you do not have a restricted pursuit permit, you may not pursue bears in any of the restricted pursuit units during the summer pursuit seasons.